ustaxcourt/ef-cms/docs/MIGRATION.md

               "createdAt": "2020-01-27T21:43:03.175Z",
               "from": "Test docketclerk1",
               "fromUserId": "1f1a0a03-f023-4be4-9a96-452424c46adc",
-              "message": "OAD - Order and Decision Entered, filed by Docketclerk is ready for review.", "messageId": "00c2a058-6075-4322-bb94-d5b01e0e7115"
+              "message": "OAD - Order and Decision Entered filed by Docketclerk is ready for review.", "messageId": "00c2a058-6075-4322-bb94-d5b01e0e7115"
             }
           ]